duleorlovic/blog/_posts/2015-10-08-free-ssl-for-https-on-apache-or-nginx.md

 > security) connection.

 To install you can check instructions on https://certbot.eff.org or use `certbot-auto` command.
-It is usually like
+(do not use old https://github.com/certbot/certbot/blob/master/letsencrypt-auto since it it deprecated https://github.com/jitsi/jitsi-meet/issues/6341
 ```
 sudo apt update
 sudo apt install software-properties-common